DawievLill/DataScience-871/content/python/python-basics.md

 We will talk about classes, packages and modules again at a later stage.
 ```
 ````
 An attractive feature of Python is the ability to import functions from modules and packages.
 Modules are files that contain collections of functions that we might want to use.
 Packages are folders that could contain multiple files and is usually a collection of modules.
 It is possible to write all the functions we want to use on our own, but often someone else has written functions that are easy to use and computationally efficient.
-My advice would be to work with modules that other people have written till you feel comfortable enough programming your own functions.
+My advice would be to work with modules and packages that other people have written till you feel comfortable enough programming your own functions.
 If you want to import a module you simply use the import command.
 In R and Julia the process is quite similar, you would simply use the package managers in those languages to install the required packages / modules.
 For the code example below, let us assume that there is a module called `Example` across the different programming languages, so that you can just see the process involved.
 The code below won't work, it is merely for illustrative purposes.

 ````{tab} Python
 ```python